Skip to content

 Should I choose Qwen Code or Claude Code?

 Choose Qwen Code if you prioritize free access, open-source flexibility, and terminal-native workflows.
-Choose Claude Code if you prefer a proprietary, highly integrated experience with Anthropic's latest models and are willing to pay for a Claude subscription.
+Choose Claude Code if you prefer a proprietary, highly integrated experience with Anthropic's latest models and are willing to pay for a Claude Code subscription.

-What license does Qwen Code use in 2026?
+Can Qwen Code be self-hosted in 2026?

 Affiliate link: we may earn a commission.
 How this works.